 It is heartening to realise that there are millions of people throughout history that were as fussy, and demanding in their tea drinking habits as I am.
 Not only in the past but now in the modern contemporary world of art, music, film and literature, ardent tea drinkers abound.
 Who would have thought Mick Jagger, Russell Crowe, Lady Gaga, Taylor Swift, Kevin Spacey, Madonna, Audrey Hepburn and Kate Moss among others would all have a common interest and passion for Tea.

-George Orwell was so fond of tea he wrote an essay on the proper way to drink Tea and was quite vocal in his distaste of people putting sugar in their Tea.
+George Orwell was so fond of tea he wrote an essay on the proper way to drink Tea and was quite vocal in his distaste for people putting sugar in their Tea.
 He always drank strong black Assam tea from India.
 His essay was first published in the London Evening Standard on 12 January 1946- “A Nice Cup of Tea”.
 Dostoevsky was known to prefer to make his own Tea, believing that no one could make the perfect cup of Tea.
 He also drank black Tea and warmed the teapot first- a good habit.

 There are few scenes in Jane Austen’s, novels where characters are not referencing tea.
 The tea scene provides the author with an opportunity for the characters to interact over the ritual of a lavish Afternoon tea.
 Many a murder scene in Agatha Christie’s stories have occurred over tea, at dinner or after dinner when the ladies retire to drink tea and talk.